VA Loan Vs. Conventional Loan: A Complete Guide To Each Loan Option

 • Conventional loans: The minimum credit score benchmark will vary by lender, but in general, you’ll need a score of at least 620 to qualify for a conventional loan.

 • VA loans: Because the government insures VA loans, lenders can offer more relaxed credit score requirements than conventional loans.
-Some lenders may still require a 620 credit score, but a 580 score can qualify you for a VA loan with Rocket Mortgage®.
+Some lenders may still require a 620 credit score.

 VA Loan Vs. Conventional Loan: Down Payment